LESSON 3: Tuning up your personal storytelling

 First, study the image.
 Move round the image in a clockwise direction.
 You are going to use each heading in turn to do a quick audit of your storytelling 'assets' in each area.

-Note: You can download a printable version of this via the link at the foot of the page.
+Note: You can download a printable version of this via this link.
 This image is copyright and is shared here for your personal use only.

 What have you got that will make people think?